Charney Companies: History

 Sam Charney founded the firm in 2013.
 In 2015, Charney Co. developed its first project, The Jackson Condominium, on 47th Avenue in Long Island City.

 In March 2016, Charney Companies purchased the site of the Dime Savings Bank of Williamsburg, Brooklyn for $80 million.
 The firm later announced that it planned to fully restore the 112-year-old neoclassical bank and construct a 23-story tall residential, office and retail tower behind the building.
 The project was completed, and leasing began in 2020.
 The Dime is also home to the largest publicly accessible EV charging hub in New York, run by Revel.

-The firm purchased 585 Union Street in January 2020.
-Charney Co. then purchased 251 Douglass St. in April 2020 for $22.5 million, with the firm later receiving financing from Barings LLC to expand the site.
-Construction broke ground for the 15-story Douglass St. building in November 2023.

 The Green House, a 12-story residential building located in Long Island City, Queens, completed construction in January 2023.
 Designed by Studio V Architecture and financed by Santander Bank, Green House features three art murals by FAILE as well as an interactive light installation by Jen Lewin.

-In May 2023, Charney Co. broke ground on 310 and 340 Nevins Street, a two-building residential project in Gowanus, Brooklyn.
-Plans for the 600,000 square-foot complex include: 654 rental units, ground-floor retail space, and a public waterfront esplanade designed by James Corner field opps.

-585 Union Street, a nine-story mixed-use building designed by Fogarty Finger Architects, topped out in November 2023.
-Managed by Charney Co., the development is part of the larger Gowanus Wharf campus, which also includes the Douglass and Nevins properties.
+In 2024, Charney Companies acquired a former dormitory at 99 Claremont Avenue in Morningside Heights for $38 million and redeveloped it into student housing; the firm resold the completed property to Columbia University in July 2026 for $122 million.

 In April 2025, Charney Co. secured $145 million in acquisition and predevelopment financing for 175 Third Street in Gowanus, Brooklyn, backed by Silver Point Capital, The Brodsky Organization, and Tikehau Capital.
 Designed by Bjarke Ingels Group, the mixed-use development will include 1,000 residential units and public space along the Gowanus Canal, and is set to become one of the largest residential buildings in Brooklyn.

 In May 2025, Charney Co. secured $135 million in construction financing for its 45‑story condominium tower at 95 Rockwell Place in Fort Greene, Brooklyn, with financing led by BH3 Management and Madison Realty Capital.
 The project will deliver 182 units.

 Charney Companies secured $525 million in construction financing for a 55-story condominium tower at 24-19 Jackson Avenue in Long Island City in June 2025.
 The project will include 600 units and retail space featuring Chelsea Piers Fitness.

 In October 2025, Charney Companies acquired an eight-family building at 83 Second Place in Carroll Gardens, Brooklyn, for US $4.2 million.
 The deal, completed within a week, expanded the firm’s New York City multi-family portfolio.

+In June 2026, The Real Deal ranked Charney Companies as the second most active developer in New York City in its annual rankings, citing more than 1.4 million square feet of active projects driven by three major Gowanus developments.